HyacinthBots/website/docs/bots/lily/commands.md

 * Arguments:
 	* `user` - Person to remove warn from - User
-	* `dm` - Whether to send a direct message to the user about the warn - Defaulting Boolean
+	* `dm` - Whether to send a direct message to the user about the warning - Defaulting Boolean

 ---
 #### Command name: `news-publishing set`